 Support for the TCFD recommendations

-TOK pursues a sustainable future filled with happiness and considers carbon neutrality as the major premise for this goal.
-As a starting point for longterm initiatives to achieve this goal, TOK promotes initiatives for global environmental conservation in consideration of future generations and TOK MediumTerm Plan 2024 by backcasting from TOK Vision 2030.
+TOK pursues a sustainable future filled with happiness and considers carbon neutrality as the major premise to accomplish this objective.
+As a starting point for long-term initiatives to achieve this goal, TOK promotes initiatives to support the new material

 Governance